mdsa3d/Algorithms/README.md

 ![GitHub](https://img.shields.io/github/license/mdsa3d/Algorithms)
-# Python-Julia
+# Algorithms
+This repository contains algorithms for python and julia programming language.
-Syntax and operations translated for Python functions to Julia.
+Some syntax and operations for Python functions are translated to Julia.